Dual Diagnosis Treatment Waynesboro, TN

 Services provided:

-• People with trauma, transitional-age young adults and sexual abuse victims
+• Rehab for adult women, transitional-age young adults and domestic violence victims

 Freedom House - 44.3 miles from Waynesboro, TN

-Freedom House is a dual diagnosis treatment center in Rogersville, AL that offers treatment services for drug and alcohol addiction and mental health disorders that include bipolar disorder as well as bulimia.
+Freedom House is a dual diagnosis treatment center in Rogersville, AL that offers treatment services for substance use and mental health disorders that include major depressive disorder as well as paranoid personality disorder.

 Address: 54 Wheeler Hills Road, Rogersville, AL 35652 in Lauderdale County